- Source information: Wikipedia

 Bomber Command operations from Fulbeck cost 38 Lancasters, either failing to return or destroyed in crashes.

 Retained as a reserve airfield, Fulbeck was also used as a Ministry of Defence training area playing host to a number of military exercises.
-The runways, apart from narrow strips used as farm roads, were removed in the 1970s and all but three of the hardstandings but the perimeter track was kept intact.
+The runways, apart from narrow strips used as farm roads, were removed in the 1970s and all but three of the hardstandings adjacent to a perimeter track was kept intact.
 At one time Fulbeck was proposed for a nuclear waste disposal site.

-RAF Fullbeck is still used for military training exercises and a karting track has now been built over the previous site of the runway.
+RAF Fullbeck is still used for military training exercises and a karting track has now been built on a runway.
+The control tower was demolished in the 1990s.
+The airfield was sold off by the MOD in about 2012.